UK Skilled Worker Visa

 • Engineering

-Later, they need to apply for the Skilled Worker Visas if the candidates are offered skilled jobs in the UK.
-They should earn a minimum wage of £38,700 to apply for Skilled Worker Visas, or based on the occupations or the ‘ongoing rate.’
+Later, if the candidates are offered skilled jobs in the UK, they need to apply for skilled worker visas.
+To apply for skilled worker visas, they should earn a minimum wage of £38,700, or based on the occupations or the ‘ongoing rate.’

 New UK immigration points-based assessment system

-The UK launched the new UK immigration points-based system in January 2021.
-The eligibility criteria for the UK skilled migration depend on the ‘new points-based UK Visa system.’
-It measures eligibility by taking into consideration various factors to assess candidates’ skills for the UK work visa.
+The UK launched the new points-based immigration system in January 2021.
+The eligibility criteria for skilled migration depend on the ‘new points-based UK Visa system.’
+It measures eligibility by considering various factors to assess candidates’ skills for the UK work visa.

 The points scored based on the UK New Points-based System decide the eligibility for the work visa.

-To qualify for the UK work visa, the candidate should score a minimum of 70 points.
+To qualify for the UK work visa, the candidate should score at least 70 points.
 If the candidate has an approved job offer for a skilled job and can speak fluent English, she/he will be awarded 50 points.

 The candidate can gain the remaining 20 points if the salary being offered is at least £25,600 per year.
 The candidates can earn extra points if they have higher qualifications: